activeloopai/deeplake/README.md

 ## About Deep Lake

 Deep Lake is a Database for AI powered by a unique storage format optimized for deep-learning and Large Language Model (LLM) based applications.
 It simplifies the deployment of enterprise-grade LLM-based products by offering storage for all data types (embeddings, audio, text, videos, images, pdfs, annotations, etc.), querying and vector search, data streaming while training models at scale, data versioning and lineage for all workloads, and integrations with popular tools such as LangChain, LlamaIndex, Weights & Biases, and many more.
 Deep Lake works with data of any size, it is serverless, and it enables you to store all of your data in once place.
-Deep Lake is used by Google, Intel, Airbus, Matterport, Red Cross, Yale, & Oxford.
+Deep Lake is used by Intel, Airbus, Matterport, ZERO Systems, Red Cross, Yale, & Oxford.

 Deep Lake includes the following features: